-By juxtaposing our conventional frame of reference with other worlds beyond our immediate field of view, it is possible to envision entirely new possibilities and opportunities for growth.
+By juxtaposing our conventional frame of reference with other worlds beyond our immediate field of view it is possible to envision entirely new possibilities and opportunities for growth.
+This approach of seeking "breakthroughs at the intersections" is described in Frans Johansson's book "The Medici Effect".
 The trick is to ask: How can we go well beyond our own internal expertise and drive our "strategic imagination" to new heights?
 "What can we learn and apply from "adjacent or non-adjacent worlds" such as fashion, sports, entertainment, cosmetics or high tech?
 For example, what could we learn about interface design from Apple; about rapid new product innovation from Mattel; about launching new brands from Virgin; or about communicating to women consumers from Avon?
 What non-obvious opportunities can be revealed at the intersections of their worlds and ours?